Are you curious how to find and check the title tag, meta description and other meta tags on your website? Look no

 If you’re like most business owners I talk to, then you’re not fluent in the HTML coding language, and you’re not exactly sure where meta tags like the title tag and meta description are located on your webpage.
 That’s why SEO can often feel like trying to cook dinner using directions written in a foreign language.
-Unfortunately, a lot of important details can get lost in incorrect translation.
+Unfortunately, a lot of important details can get lost in an incorrect translation.

 Even if you’re outsourcing your SEO it’s important to understand what your consultant is doing.
 For example, I recently completed an SEO Tune-Up for a client and at first he didn’t think anything was actually changed on his website.
 That’s because webpage Titles and Meta descriptions are not obviously displayed on your website.
 So in this post, I want to explain how you can easily find your Titles, Meta Descriptions, and Headers to verify they are set up properly for SEO.

 How to Find Your Webpage Title (Title Tag)

 If you use Internet Explorer as your web browser, then the webpage Title is displayed as the name of the tab.
 See image below.

 This can be confusing because the webpage Title is not displayed on the actual webpage.
 It’s displayed as part of the browser.
 If you use Chrome or Firefox, then the Title is in the upper left corner of the browser.
-See image below.
+See the image below.

 As you can see in the examples, the Title can get cut off so the best way to get the exact Title is to view the HTML code.
 Don’t get freaked out.
 I promise this is super easy to do and this skill is critical for analyzing your on-page SEO.